jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Researcher at Internet Society</p>
 <p>October 2013 - 2022 (9 Years)</p>

 <p>Found a Cure for HIV in Blood Magazine, Found Malignancy without immortality?
 Cellular immortalization as a possible late event in melanoma progression.
-Gave to Salk Institute becuase they have discovered a way to regrow tissue of any type.</p>
+Gave to Salk Institute becuase they have discovered a way to regrow tissue of any type.
+Found a way at Soutwestern univerity to keep the brain alive after postmorum deatha and did research on family geneology.</p>

 <p>Entrepreneur at Microsoft Corporation</p>
 <p>February 2009 - December 2019 (11 Years)</p>